MUSSELS IN TRIESTE and Mussel recipes

 DSC_5240

-Mussels or vongole (pipis or cockles) cooked with pulses (usually chickpeas or cannellini or lima beans) feature in many cuisines – Italian, Moroccan, French, Spanish and Greek and there are likely to be more examples.
-Each cuisine may have a few variations: as an Italian I use parsley, the French recipes may suggest using thyme, Moroccans may add harissa and the Spaniards may add chorizo.
-Fennel is in season and its aniseed, liquorice -like flavour compliments the taste of any seafood.
+Mussels or vongole (also known as cockles or pipis) cooked with pulses, typically chickpeas, cannellini or lima beans, are a feature of many cuisines, including Italian, Moroccan, French, Spanish and Greek.
+Each cuisine may have variations.
+For example, Italian recipes often use parsley, French recipes may suggest thyme, Moroccan recipes may add harissa and Spanish recipes may include chorizo.
+Fennel, which is in season, has an aniseed and liquorice-like flavour that complements the taste of any seafood.

-I also like to accentuate the taste of the fennel by adding 1 teaspoon of fennel seeds or instead of the wine, using one of the anise flavoured alcoholic drinks, like Ricard, Pastis or Pernod (French) or Raki (Turkey).
-Ouzo (Greek) and Sambuca (Italian) are sweeter in taste (contain sugar) so unless you particularly like sweetness do not use too much.
-I have mentioned the most popular of the alcoholic beverages, but there are more in other countries.
+I also emphasise the flavour of fennel by adding one teaspoon of fennel seeds or substituting the wine with an anise-flavoured alcoholic beverage such as Ricard, Pastis or Pernod (French) or Raki (Turkey).
+Ouzo (Greek) and Sambuca (Italian) are sweeter in taste (containing sugar) so unless you particularly favour sweetness, do not use excessive quantities.
+I have mentioned the most popular of these alcoholic beverages, but there are others in other countries.

-I use a lot of wine or alcohol in my cooking but this is not compulsory.
-I do not use salt when I cook mussels as they release their own liquid and this is usually sufficiently salty.
+I use a significant amount of wine or alcohol in my cooking, but this is not a requirement.
+I do not use salt when cooking mussels as they release their own liquid, which is usually sufficiently salty.

 1 k mussels, scrubbed and beards removed